 Diagnosis

-If your doctor suspects you have a DIPG, they may order the following tests to confirm the diagnosis and refer you to a specialist for treatment.
+If your doctor suspects you have a DIPG, they may order the following tests to confirm the diagnosis and refer you to a specialist for treatment:

 Biopsy

-Because of the tumour location and its diffuse nature, biopsies are not always performed in patients who are suspected to have a DIPG.
+Because of the tumour location and its diffuse nature, biopsies are not always performed in patients who are suspected to have DIPG.
 In many cases, a diagnosis can be given based on other tests.